 The United Way of Bruce Grey was founded in Dundalk Ontario in July of 1998.
 It was founded by Betty Attridge who served as the first Executive Director, and Suzanne Muri who served as the Office Manager.
 A founding grant was received by the United Way from CIBC.
 The United Way was mentored by the United Way of Kitchener Waterloo under the leadership of John Thompson.

 The United Way moved to Owen Sound to be centralized with its member agencies in 2002.
 In 2006 the United Way purchased 380 9th Street East, the former Grey County Day Care building.

-Original built as a church in 1956 the building had served as the Grey County Childcare Center from 1972 until it closed in 2004.
+Originally built as a church in 1956 the building had served as the Grey County Childcare Centre from 1972 until it closed in 2004.